Another Round (Fat Joe song)

-"Another Round" is a single by American rapper Fat Joe.
-It features R&B singer Chris Brown.
+"Another Round" is a single by American rapper Fat Joe featuring R&B singer Chris Brown.
 The hip hop and R&B song, which samples "I Will Always Love You" by Troop, was produced by Cool & Dre and Yung Ladd and co-written by Kenneth Joseph and Jarell Perry.
 On October 20, 2011, the single was released for digital download on iTunes.

 Background

 On September 21, 2011, Fat Joe stated in an interview that besides working on The Darkside Vol. 2 mixtape, he was also working on a new studio album with the first single titled "Another Round" featuring Chris Brown.

 Music video

 The music video for the song which was directed by Colin Tilley premiered on MTV Jams as the Jam of The week on December 25, 2011.
 The video featured a dedication to Heavy D, who had died on November 8.

 Remix

 On April 2, 2012, the official remix premiered on Hot 97 by Funkmaster Flex.
 The remix features Chris Brown, Mary J. Blige, Fabolous & Kirko Bangz.
 It was later released on iTunes on April 3, 2012.